singh-man/books/crackingTheCoding/07_objectOrientedDesign.md

 15  }
 ```

 This is by no means the  only "correct" implementation.
-The interviewer's responses to initial questions, as well as other constraints, will shape the design of thejukebox classes.
+The interviewer's responses to initial questions, as well as other constraints, will shape the design of the jukebox classes.

 **7.4        Parking Lot:** Design a parking lot using object-oriented principles.